RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

    *   network setup customization
    *   systemd services customization

 Most of Red Pitaya's source code translates into the ecosystem.
-Therefore, it is updated more often.
+Therefore, it is updated more often to accomodate new features and bug fixes.
+The newer the ecosystem, the larger the FAT partitions (the earlies Red Pitaya OS images have around 128 MB FAT partitions).
-The OS is changed less frequently.
+The Linux OS is updated less frequently.

 .. note::

+   Genereally, the newer the ecosystem, the larger the FAT partition size.
-   You can find older and developed Red Pitaya OS images and Ecosystem zip files on our |download server|.
+   You can find all available Red Pitaya OS images and Ecosystem zip files on our |Red Pitaya archive|.

-.. |download server| raw:: html

-   <a href="https://downloads.redpitaya.com/downloads/" target="_blank">download server</a>

 .. note::

    A list of new features, bug fixes, and known bugs for each Red Pitaya release can be found in our |CHANGELOG|.

 **************